Memory effects in a dynamical decoupling process: Dynamical Decoupling

 According to Eq.\ (\ref{Eqn:GeneralDDG}), the kicks in Eq.\ (\ref{Eqn:GeneralDD}) are

 with $n_g=m$.
 Using the above construction, Eq.\ (\ref{Eqn:PKCycle}) can be understood by $K_1=g_2g_1^{\dag}=K_P$ and $K_2=g^{\dag}_2=K_P$ where $g_1=I$ and $g_2=K_P$ are the elements of a group of order 2.
+Thus the parity kick scheme can be cast into the framework of dynamical decoupling.
 Using Eq.\ (\ref{Eqn:Groupdesign}), it is easy to see that the condition

 holds since $g^{\dag}_j=g^{-1}_j$ and $g_1=I$.
 Eq.\ (\ref{Eqn:condition}) demonstrates that the successive actions of the kicks leave the system invariant.